Flexible Bayesian Quantile Regression in Ordinal Models: Introduction

-In this paper, we present a derivation of the GAL \emph{pdf} from the mixture representation and introduce the cumulative distribution function (\emph{cdf}) and the moment generating function (\emph{mgf}) of the GAL distribution along with their derivations.
-The hierarchical representation of the GAL density and the GAL \emph{cdf} are utilized to introduce a Bayesian estimation algorithm for the FBQROR model.
-Estimation of ordinal models, unlike linear models, is more intricate since there are identification restrictions and sampling of cut-points has to satisfy the ordering constraints \citep{Jeliazkov-etal-2008, Rahman-2016}.
-Moreover, through careful transformation of the mixture variables and joint sampling of the scale and shape parameters, we are able to achieve low autocorrelation in our MCMC draws.
-This is in sharp contrast to \citet{Yan-Kottas-2017}, where they find high autocorrelation in the MCMC draws and resort to thinning, which is always inefficient and rarely useful \citep{Link-Eaton-2012}.
-Our estimation scheme can therefore improve the algorithm for Bayesian quantile regression in linear and Tobit models, and regularized regression as presented in \citet{Yan-Kottas-2017}.
-We illustrate the proposed methodology in two simulation studies wherein the errors are generated from a symmetric (logistic) distribution and an asymmetric (chi-square) distribution.
-Model comparison reveals that the FBQROR models can provide a better model fit compared to that obtained from Bayesian quantile regression in ordinal (BQROR) models assuming an AL distribution \citep{Rahman-2016}.
+In this paper, we present a derivation of the GAL \emph{pdf} from the mixture representation and both introduce and derive the cumulative distribution function (\emph{cdf}) and the moment generating function (\emph{mgf}) of the GAL distribution.
+The GAL density and the GAL \emph{cdf} are utilized to introduce an estimation method for the flexible Bayesian quantile regression in ordinal (FBQROR) models.
+Estimation of ordinal models, unlike linear models, is more challenging since there are identification restrictions and sampling of cut-points have to satisfy the ordering constraints.
+Moreover, through careful transformation of the mixture variables and joint sampling of the scale and shape parameters, we are able to achieve low autocorrelation in our Markov chain Monte Carlo (MCMC) draws.
+This result is a substantial improvement compared to the extremely high autocorrelation reported in \citet{Yan-Kottas-2017}.
+Our sampling scheme can therefore improve the algorithm for Bayesian quantile regression in linear, Tobit and regularized regression models as presented in \citet{Yan-Kottas-2017}.

+We illustrate the proposed methodology in two simulation studies where the errors are generated from a symmetric (logistic) distribution and an asymmetric (chi-square) distribution.
+The results show that the FBQROR model can maintain the actual skewness of the data across all considered quantiles.
+Furthermore, the FBQROR models can provide better model fit compared to the fit obtained from Bayesian quantile regression in ordinal (BQROR) models assuming an AL distribution.
 Finally, we implement our FBQROR model in an application related to the recent housing crisis and the Great Recession (Dec 2007 - Jun 2009).
 Specifically, we analyze how various socioeconomic \& demographic factors and exposure to financial distress are associated with differences in views on the financial benefits of homeownership following the Great Recession.
-The results increase our understanding and offer new insights which may be important for policymakers and US housing market.
+The results increase our understanding and offer new insights which may be important for policymakers and researchers interested in the US housing market.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:GAL} presents some fundamental properties of the GAL distribution.
 Section~\ref{sec:fbqror} presents the FBQROR model and its estimation procedure.
 Section~\ref{sec:simStudies} illustrates the algorithm in two simulation studies and Section~\ref{sec:application} implements the algorithm to examine US public opinion on homeownership.
 Section~\ref{sec:conclusion} presents some concluding remarks.